whot/libratbag/doc/dbus.rst

 .. attribute:: IsDefault

         :type: b
-        :flags: read-only, mutable
+        :flags: read-only, mutable, optional

         True if this is the currently default resolution, false otherwise.
-If the device does not have the default resolution capability, this property is always false.
+Where this property is missing, the device cannot set the resolution as default resolution.

         Resolutions can only be set to default, but never to not default - at least one resolution must be default at all